-- Mounting flexibility - Flexible panels will contour and flex against curved surfaces with a maximum bending radius of 30 degrees, ideal for mounting on a bimini top or a curved deck surface.
+- Mounting flexibility - Flexible panels will contour and flex against curved surfaces with a maximum bending radius of 30 degrees, ideal for mounting on a van roof, low profile/windage, low weight.

 - Mounting options - Each panel can be affixed by high bond tape, snap, magnetic or screw mounting.
-Our screw mounting system has become the most popular method of attaching solar panels to canvas biminis and dodgers.
 Grommets are an added bonus for ease-of-installation.

 - Maximum output with shading - The panels are equipped with blocking and by-pass diodes so a shaded panel has minimal effect on the solar array performance.

 - Purchase options - These panels can be purchased individually or as a complete easy to install kit.